 A reciprocating air compressor uses positive displacement to compress the air and increase the pressure.
 After the pressure reaches a specific limit, the discharge valve opens, and the compressed air flows through the storage tank.
 The variant is ideal for chemical, and oil and gas industries because the processes involve compression in intermittent cycles.
 Here are the components of the machine:

 - Piston– It compresses the air with a reciprocating motion.

 - Cylinder– It is the storage area where the air is compressed.

 - Crankshaft– It connects to the shaft of an electric motor and transmits the rotary motion to the piston.

 - Connection Rod– It connects the piston to the crankshaft.

 - Suction valve– The air gets sucked through it when the piston moves to the Bottom Dead Center (BDC)

 - Discharge valve– The compressed air gets discharged through it to the storage tank.

 Now that you understand the working principle of the compressor, you can easily visualize how it actually works.
+Working principle of commercial air compressor is quite similar as compared to others.
 A Reciprocating Air Compressor runs on an electric motor, though you may choose the diesel/gas engine variant.
 The electric motor starts rotating when you turn on the power.
 The motor sets the crankshaft into action, which moves the piston in a to and fro motion.
 When the piston moves downward, the atmospheric air enters the storage chamber of the cylinder.

 Once it reaches BDC, the piston starts moving upward towards Top Dead Center (TDC).
 At this stage, the Reciprocating Air Compressor, and pressure begin to increase.
 After reaching the limit, the pressure opens the discharge valve, and the compressed air reaches a storage tank where it can be used for work.